zorantica/db_apex_utils/README.md

 The package contains following program units:
 - a function get_xliff_per_page to export multiple XLIFF files for selected pages
 - a procedure apply_xliff_files to apply multiple XLIFF translation files stored in a single ZIP file

+## Oracle APEX - LOB 2 Script
+The utility provides You functionality to create PL/SQL script from a binary file content (LOB).
+Produced script can be included in Your patches and executed on the target environment, storing the LOB content in the database table cell.
+It can be useful to move images, Word or Execl documents and other binary or large text files between various databases / environments.
+We use it often to include [APEX Office Print](#https://www.apexofficeprint.com/index.html) Word templates in patches.